 Rhiannon Hopley, born 1987, is a Sydney based Australian multidisciplinary artist, working primarily in the medium of photography.
 Hopley’s work explores the relationship between nature, the urban landscape, and the human condition.
 She photographs old, historic, abandoned and forgotten locations, documenting the transformation that places take on with the fall of night.
 While her work is often absent of a person or figure, there is an emotional human undertone as she tries to convey the deep emotional state of nostalgia and the profound melancholy associated with a longing for someone, or something.
 The locations and shadowy scenes correlate with our emotional selves, mirroring feelings of isolation, emptiness, and sorrow through absence and stillness.

-Her recent series Discovering Locations draws on humanity’s fascination with apocalyptic theory and mythology, Hopley captures these abandoned urban sites as poetic symbols of a hypothetical post-apocalyptic wilderness.
+Her on-going series Discovering Locations draws on humanity’s fascination with apocalyptic theory and mythology, Hopley captures these abandoned urban sites as poetic symbols of a hypothetical post-apocalyptic wilderness.
 All that remains in these worlds is a vague trace of human existence and a picturesque melancholia that stays with the viewer long after leaving the gallery.